Reno 911!: Revival

 In October 2011, a story broke that the producers were in negotiations with the streaming service Netflix for a revival.
 The primary reason producers wanted to revive the show was because only 88 episodes were produced, and they and syndicating networks would have liked for the show to reach 100 episodes.
 However, at the time, Comedy Central, who still held sole rights, had not been involved in any negotiations.
 Furthermore, Lennon and Garant were attached to other projects.

 It was announced on December 6, 2019, that the series would be revived in 2020 on streaming platform Quibi.
 The revival featured the return of the original series creators Lennon, Garant and Kenney-Silver.
 In a statement, Lennon said: "Reno 911! holds a special place in our hearts, and it will be a delight to get the original cast back together for 're-boot goofin'.
 Hopefully Nick Swardson can still roller skate.
 Quibi's short format seems custom made for our show."

 Filming of the seventh season started in early 2020, where the production crew was spotted in Piru, California on February 23, 2020.
 On April 10, 2020, it was announced that the revival was set to premiere on May 4, 2020.
 On September 3, 2020, the show was renewed for an eighth season.
 On October 23, 2020, it was announced that Quibi would be shutting down.
 The eighth season, titled Reno 911!
 Defunded, made its debut on The Roku Channel on February 25, 2022.
 On September 7, 2023, it was reported that the series was removed from the service.
 All seasons of Reno 911! are currently available on the streaming service Paramount+.
+As of September 25, 2026 the series is available on Prime Video.

+Episodes

+For the seventh season, the episodes were re-edited in eight 21 minute episodes.